 Networks Placement Guidance

 There are several ways to introduce the QOE device into your network.
-Since the QOE box is an in-line device it allows for flexible installation into any Service Provider network.
+Because the QOE box is an inline device, it allows for flexible installation into any service provider network.

-We will outline seven of the most common scenarios in which the Cambium QOE can be deployed.
-Each of these is dependent on your network architecture.
+7 common scenarios in which the Cambium QOE can be deployed.
+Each is dependent on your network architecture.

 Scenario-1